-Set forth below and elsewhere in this Quarterly Report on Form 10-Q and in other documents we file with the SEC, are risks and uncertainties that could cause actual results to differ materially from the results contemplated by the forward-looking statements contained in this Quarterly Report on Form 10-Q. These are not the only risks and uncertainties facing VIVUS.
-Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also impair our business operations.
+Set forth below and elsewhere in this Quarterly Report on Form 10-Q and in other documents we file with or furnish to the SEC, are risks and uncertainties that could cause actual results to differ materially from the results contemplated by the forward-looking statements contained in this Quarterly Report on Form 10-Q. These are not the only risks and uncertainties facing VIVUS.
+Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also have a material adverse effect on our future business operations and/or financial condition.